httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Digital signatures are widely used together with checksums to provide the certain identification of the origin of a message [NIST800-32].
-Such signatures can protect one or more header fields and there are additional considerations when `Digest` is included in this set.
+Such signatures can protect one or more HTTP fields and there are additional considerations when `Digest` is included in this set.

-Since the `Digest` header field is a hash of a resource representation, it explicitly depends on the `representation metadata` (eg. the values of `Content-Type`, `Content-Encoding` etc).
+Since the `Digest` field is a hash of a resource representation, it explicitly depends on the `representation metadata` (eg. the values of `Content-Type`, `Content-Encoding` etc).
 A signature that protects `Digest` but not other `representation metadata` can expose the communication to tampering.
 For example, an actor could manipulate the `Content-Type` field-value and cause a digest validation failure at the recipient, preventing the application from accessing the representation.
 Such an attack consumes the resources of both endpoints.
 See also {{digest-and-content-location}}.

-`Digest` SHOULD always be used over a connection which provides integrity at the transport layer that protects HTTP header fields.
+`Digest` SHOULD always be used over a connection which provides integrity at the transport layer that protects HTTP fields.

-A `Digest` header field using NOT RECOMMENDED digest-algorithms SHOULD NOT be used in signatures.
+A `Digest` field using NOT RECOMMENDED digest-algorithms SHOULD NOT be used in signatures.

 ## Message Truncation